California gold rush: Native Americans

+Urban indians had lived in California since Spanish times.
+The millrace where gold was first discovered had been dug by a crew of Indians hired by John Sutter.

 The human and environmental costs of the Gold Rush were substantial.
 Native Americans, dependent on traditional hunting, gathering and agriculture, became the victims of starvation and disease, as gravel, silt and toxic chemicals from prospecting operations killed fish and destroyed habitats.
 The surge in the mining population also resulted in the disappearance of game and food gathering locales as gold camps and other settlements were built amidst them.
 Later farming spread to supply the settlers' camps, taking more land away from the Native Americans.

 In some areas, systematic attacks against tribespeople in or near mining districts occurred.
 Various conflicts were fought between natives and settlers.
 Miners often saw Native Americans as impediments to their mining activities.
 Ed Allen, interpretive lead for Marshall Gold Discovery State Historic Park, reported that there were times when miners would kill up to 50 or more Natives in one day.
 Retribution attacks on solitary miners could result in larger scale attacks against Native populations, at times tribes or villages not involved in the original act.
 During the 1852 Bridge Gulch Massacre, a group of settlers attacked a band of Wintu Indians in response to the killing of a citizen named J. R. Anderson.
-After his killing, the sheriff led a group of men to track down the Indians, whom the men then attacked.
+After his killing, the sheriff led a group of men to track down the Indians, whom the men then attacked, killing more than 150 Wintu people.
 Only three children survived the massacre that was against a different band of Wintu than the one that had killed Anderson.